lihlasaisi/Sales-Dashboard/README.md

 # Column Names and Description:

-Order_ID: ID's for all the orders
+1. Order_ID: ID's for all the orders

-Product: Products Sold
+2. Product: Products Sold

-Quantity_Ordered: How many pieces were sold
+3. Quantity_Ordered: How many pieces were sold

-Price_Each: Cost for the product
+4. Price_Each: Cost for the product

-Order_Date: Date a purchase was made
+5. Order_Date: Date a purchase was made

-Purchase_Address: Address of the purchaser
+6. Purchase_Address: Address of the purchaser

+# Questions

+1. How much money did we make this year?
+2. Can we identify any seasonality in the sales?
+3. What are our best and worst-selling products?
+4. How do sales compare to previous months or weeks?
+5. Which cities are our products delivered to most?
+6. How do product categories compare in revenue generated and quantities ordered?

 # Data Cleaning